mereghost/rockhammer/README.md

 ====

 The idea of this slow moving project is to provide a really fast rubygems server.
+(Note: and to learn how Rubygems & Bundler really work)

 The feature list should include: